alistairkane92/Pet_Shop/README.md

 # Pet_Shop
-A basic modelling of a pet shop
+A basic modelling of a pet shop created using Ruby.

+Basic introduction of Data structures (hashes, arrays) and TDD.